Easy Pesto Pasta Recipe

 Make the Homemade Pesto Sauce

 Begin making pesto by toasting the pine nuts.
-Please note that pine nuts can go from barely browned to burnt very quickly.
 Since pine nuts are an expensive ingredient, you want to be sure to watch them closely and stir them every 30 seconds, so they don’t burn.
 It should take 4-5 minutes to toast them.

 overhead view of toasting pine nuts in a small pan